 12.)
 Play role exchange with kids

-Kids love this, I will tell you with my personal experience, my 6-year-old always loves when I role play teaching game with her, where she is my teacher then I am the teacher.
+Kids love this, I will tell you with my personal experience, my 6-year-old always loves when I role-play a teaching game with her, where she is my teacher then I am the teacher.
 It helps us to keep them engaged and pass some learning also without being controlling.

 13.)
 Take this time as an opportunity